alphagov/government-service-design-manual/service-manual/user-centered-design/resources/forms.md

 Use the [HTML5 specification](http://www.w3.org/TR/html51/) and [progressive enhancement](/service-manual/making-software/progressive-enhancement.html) when coding forms.
 This will ensure that they're fully accessible across the widest range of browsers and devices.

-Avoid changing the default appearance or behaviour of form elements without good reason.
-Users will be familiar with the defaults and familiarity aids comprehension.
+Use the HTML form elements wherever possible.
+Avoid inventing your own versions.

 ---